katylak/cvad/provisioning-cvad.md

 * File Storage with the capacity that you choose during the ordering process.
 * Primary and portable subnets on a VLAN.

-All of the servers and virtual desktops are provisioned in IBM's private network and are fully secured.
+All of the servers and virtual desktops are provisioned in IBM's private network.
 {: note}

 ## Before you begin